MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-In this project we have implemented a continuous integration setup using the actions function in github.
+We have implemented a continuous integration setup using the Actions Function in Github.
 This includes unit testing and linting, for more than one operating system.
-To be more specific, the tests are run on python 3.12, and all 3 operating systems linux(ubuntu), macos, and windows.
-Unit testing is done using pytest, ... .
-For linting, Ruff is used as mentioned before replacing both flake8 and isort, adhering to python standards PEP8 and handling import, sorting and replacing.
-In the future mypy could be added as a way to perform static type checking.
+Specificly, the tests are run on Python 3.12, and 3 operating systems Linux (Ubuntu), MacOS, and Windows.
+Unit testing is done using Pytest.
+For linting, Ruff is used as mentioned before replacing both Flake8 and iSort, adhering to Python standards PEP8 and handling import, sorting and replacing.
+In the future MyPy could be added as a way to perform static type checking.

-Here is a link to the github actions: https://github.com/MagnusBeng2/dtu_mlops_group_61/actions
+Here is a link to the Github actions: https://github.com/MagnusBeng2/dtu_mlops_group_61/actions

 ## Running code and tracking experiments